yeyun111/dlcv_for_beginners/README.md

-Example codes for the book
+example codes for the book

-All codes are compatible with Python2
+compatible with Python2